Most small businesses are working with a limited marketing budget and few in-house resources, so they are always looking for cheap marketing ideas.

 However, they still need to find ways to make a big impact with their marketing.

 It can often be a challenge trying to compete with other brands that have bigger marketing budgets.

 So what do you do?
 Here come cheap marketing ideas to the rescue!

-That’s why we’ve put together a comprehensive list of cheap marketing ideas that actually work to help your small business do more on a shoestring budget:
+Here is a comprehensive list of the best cheap marketing ideas that actually work to help your small business do more on a shoestring budget:

-10 Cheap Marketing Ideas That Work for Your Low Budget
+10 Best Cheap Marketing Ideas That Work for Your Small Business

 Blogging is highly effective at attracting and nurturing leads.
 And the best part is, it only costs you your time!

 Blog content is a great way to improve your search engine optimization while also providing value for your leads and customers.